SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -DBClusterParameterGroupName
-The name of the DB cluster parameter group to associate with this DB cluster.
+The name of the cluster parameter group to associate with this cluster.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbcluster.html#cfn-docdb-dbcluster-dbclusterparametergroupname
 PrimitiveType: String